wp-staging/wp-staging/readme.txt

 == Description ==

 <h3>WP STAGING for WordPress Migration & Cloning </h3>
-With this duplicator plugin, you can create an exact copy of your entire website in seconds for staging, backup or development purposes.
+This duplicator, staging and backup plugin can create an exact copy of your entire website in seconds.* Great for staging, backup or development purposes.
-(Exact backup time depends on the size of your website)<br /><br />
+(Cloning and Backup time depends on the size of your website)<br /><br />
-It creates a clone of your website into a subfolder of your main WordPress installation including an entire copy of your database.
+This clone plugin creates a clone of your website into a subfolder or subdomain (Pro) of your main WordPress installation.
+The clone includes an entire copy of your database.
  <br /> <br />
 <strong>Note: </strong> For pushing & migrating plugins and theme files to production site, check out the pro edition [https://wp-staging.com/](https://wp-staging.com/ "WP STAGING PRO")
 <br /><br />
-All the time-consumptive database and file copying operations are done in the background.
+All the time-consumptive database and file cloning operations are done in the background.
 The plugin even automatically does an entire search & replace of all serialized links and paths.
  <br /><br />
-This staging and backup plugin works even on the smallest shared hosting servers.
+This staging and backup plugin can clone your website even if it runs on a weak shared hosting server.
  <br /><br />
  <br /><br />
-WP Staging can protect your website from being broken or unavailable because of installing untested plugin updates!
+WP STAGING can help you to prevent your website from being broken or unavailable because of installing untested plugin updates!

 [youtube https://www.youtube.com/watch?v=Ye3fC6cdB3A]

-<p>Note: WordPress 5.x has been shipped with a new visual editor called Gutenberg.
-Use WP Staging to check if Gutenberg editor is working as intended on your website and that all used plugins are compatible with that new editor.</p>

 = Main Features =

-* WP STAGING creates the staging website into a subfolder of your production site like example.com/staging-site.
+* WP STAGING clones the whole production site into a subfolder like example.com/staging-site.
-* No SASS service.
-All data belongs to you and stays on your server.
 * Easy to use!
 Create a clone of your site by clicking one button "CREATE NEW STAGING SITE".
+* No Software as a Service - No account needed!
+All data belong to you only and stay on your server.
 * No server timeouts on huge websites or/and small hosting servers
-* Very fast - Migration process takes only a few seconds or minutes, depending on the website's size and server I/O power.
+* Very fast - Migration and clone process takes only a few seconds or minutes, depending on the website's size and server I/O power.
+* Use the clone as part of your backup strategy
-* Only administrators can access the staging website.
+* Only administrators can access the clone website.
 (Login with the same credentials you use on your production site)
-* SEO friendly: The staging website is unavailable to search engines due to a custom login prompt and no-index header.
+* SEO friendly: The clone website is unavailable to search engines due to a custom login prompt and gets the meta entry no-index.
 * The admin bar on the staging website is orange colored and shows clearly when you work on the staging site.
-* All duplicated database tables get a new prefix beginning with wpstg(int)_.
 * Extensive logging features
-* Supports all main web servers including Apache, Nginx, and Microsoft IIS
+* Supports all popular web servers: Apache, Nginx, and Microsoft IIS
 * <strong>[Premium]: </strong>Choose a separate database and select a custom directory for cloning
-* <strong>[Premium]: </strong>Make the staging website available from a subdomain like dev.example.com
+* <strong>[Premium]: </strong>Make the clone website available from a subdomain like dev.example.com
-* <strong>[Premium]: </strong>Push & migrate entire staging site inc. all plugins, themes, and media files to production website.
+* <strong>[Premium]: </strong>Push & migrate entire clone site inc. all plugins, themes, and media files to production website.
-* <strong>[Premium]: </strong>Define user roles that get access to the staging site only.
+* <strong>[Premium]: </strong>Define user roles that get access to the clone site only.
 For instance, clients or external developers.
 * <strong>[Premium]: </strong>Migration and cloning of WordPress multisites

 > Note: Some features are Premium.
-Which means you need WP Staging Pro to use those features.
-You can [get WP Staging Premium here](https://wp-staging.com)!
+Which means you need WP STAGING Pro to use those features.
+You can [get WP STAGING Premium here](https://wp-staging.com)!

 * New: Compatible with WordFence & All In One WP Security & Firewall